13.17.1Externalized Resource Body Storage

 Patient/1706/_history/5

 This corresponds to storing the fifth version of a Patient resource with FHIR ID 1706.
-A mandatory Blob Service Path Prefix is required be configured to prepend a logical folder structure to all object keys.
+A mandatory Blob Service Path Prefix is required to be configured to prepend a logical folder structure to all object keys.
 For example, if the prefix is set to fhir-resource-body/dev, the full object key becomes:

 fhir-storage/dev/Patient/1706/_history/5